BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 Where to buy Beam?
 ------------------

-If you want to buy some  beams use only exchanges from our website [beam.mw](https://beam.mw/#exchange).
+If you want to buy some  beams use only exchanges from our website `beam.mw <https://beam.mw/#exchange>`_.

 .. figure:: images/web_wallet/01_where_to_buy.png
    :alt:  Exchanges